jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Mar 10 to Mar 11: 344.0
+>The provisional increase in cases from Mar 13 to Mar 14: 435.0
 >
->The last time cases per day were this high was Mar 10 2022: 1 day prior.
+>The last time cases per day were this high was Mar 09 2022: 5 days prior.
 >
->The case rate then was 368 cases.
+>The case rate then was 460 cases.
 >
->The last time cases per day were lower than this was Jul 11 2021: 243 days prior.
+>The last time cases per day were lower than this was Mar 13 2022: 1 day prior.
 >
->The case rate then was 305 cases.
+>The case rate then was 232 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)